rickylin1/Web-E/README.md

+<h1>Web-E</h1>
-Web-E is a webscraper dedicated to finding the cheapest and best deals for you at your most frequented stores!
+A webscraper dedicated to finding the cheapest and best deals for you at your most frequented stores!
 Currently deployed for Amazon & Costco
 Built w/ Selenium, Beautiful Soup, Pandas